Hike at a Glance

 Tips

-- A permit is mandatory before embarking on this challenging trek.
+- A permit is mandatory before heading out on this challenging trek.

 - The Parks and Wildlife Rangers in Kalbarri National Park are your best resource for obtaining permits and valuable safety information specific to navigating the gorge.